 Competitive Analysis

-With top-of-funnel marketing, educating the customer is crucial.
+With top of funnel marketing, educating the customer is crucial.
 Comparison pages help significantly in terms of educating potential customers but also help them understand where competitors might be lacking.
 While you’re analyzing your competitors to craft this page, you can use the insights gained to drive strategic improvements in your offerings, ensuring you stay ahead of the market.

 For example, if you see your competitor is charging extra for a service that you could offer for free, then communicate this in your value proposition.